chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 Did someone ever teach you how to write "good" documentation?
 Probably not - you likely just wrote what came to mind and hoped it was good enough.
 So, it's useful to learn a definition of good documentation and understand why it's defined that way.

 Essentially, there are 3 factors that affect whether documentation is "good" or not.
-1. The intended audience
+1. Its intended audience
-2. The type of documentation: the question being answered, targeting a specific subsection of the audience
+2. Its type: the question being answered, targeting a specific subsection of the audience
-3. How accurately it reflects the desired version of the thing being documented
+3. How accurately it reflects the desired version of the code/project

 ### The Types of Documentation